albinekb/open-pip-cli/readme.md

 npm install --global open-pip-cli
 ```

-### Requirements
+## requirements
-As the native picture-in-picture player is only available in macOS Sierra (10.12) and above, this module will also only with with those versions.
+As the native picture-in-picture player is only available in macOS Sierra (10.12) and above, this module will also only work with with those versions.

 ### Author